ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Parameters for Running Without a Workflow Manager
 -----------------------------------------------------
-These settings define the platform-specific run commands.
+These settings define platform-specific run commands.
 Users should set run commands for platforms without a workflow manager.
 These values will be ignored unless ``WORKFLOW_MANAGER: "none"``.

 ``RUN_CMD_UTILS``: (Default: "")
-   The run command for MPI-enabled pre-processing utilities (e.g., shave, orog, sfc_climo_gen).
+   The run command for MPI-enabled pre-processing utilities (e.g., ``shave``, ``orog``, ``sfc_climo_gen``).
 This can be left blank for smaller domains, in which case the executables will run without :term:`MPI`.
 Users may need to use a non-default command for launching an MPI-enabled executable depending on their machine and MPI installation.

 ``RUN_CMD_FCST``: (Default: "")
    The run command for the model forecast step.